okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/index.md

 ---
 title: Basic sign-in flow with the password factor
+excerpt: Learn how to enable a password-only sign-in flow.
+layout: Guides
 ---

 <ApiLifecycle access="ie" />

 Enable a password-only sign-in flow in your web app using the embedded SDK.

 > **Note**: Passwords are a security vulnerability because they can be easily stolen and are prone to phishing attacks.
-Give your users the ability to use other authenticators by replacing password-only sign-in experiences with either a [password-optional](https://developer.okta.com/docs/guides/pwd-optional-overview) or a multifactor experience.
+Give your users the ability to use other authenticators by replacing password-only sign-in experiences with either a [password-optional](/docs/guides/pwd-optional-overview) or a [multifactor](/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-email) experience.
 <StackSnippet snippet="pwdoptionalusecase" />

 ---